mikko-apo/jvm21-demo/README.md

   * Helidon Nima uses JDK20 (4.9.2023)
 * Use that as the JDK in Idea

+# Notes on JDK 21
+Loom
+* HttpClient has race conditions when 200 requests fail.
+HttpClientImpl.awaitTermination gets stuck waiting on HttpClientImpl$SelectorManager

+Helidon Nima 4.0.0-M1
+* Public release works only on JDK20 and does not handle load reliably

 # Native image compilation
 * To create native image executable files set JAVA_HOME and PATH manually to terminal window